SamuelAina/IBADI-DOCS/Using_IBADI_with_the_AdventureWorks_sample_SQL_database.md

 **Remember to replace "localhost:60382" with your own host name (and port number if required)**

 Here is the result.
 Not spectacular but it shows that it works.
+So we can go on to do some more impressive stuff in AdventureWorks.

 ![Welcome_to_IBADI_in_AdventureWorks](https://github.com/SamuelAina/IBADI-DOCS/blob/master/images/Welcome_to_IBADI_in_AdventureWorks.PNG?raw=true)